Habitat Conservation Plan

 For more information about the Edwards Aquifer Habitat Conservation Plan, visit www.eahcp.org.

-A Habitat Conservation Plan (HCP) approved by the Edwards Aquifer Authority (EAA) Board of Directors in December is intended to resolve the longstanding conflict between the federal mandate to protect threatened and endangered species associated with the Edwards Aquifer and the region’s dependence on the same aquifer as its primary water resource.
+A Habitat Conservation Plan (HCP) approved by the Edwards Aquifer Authority (EAA) Board of Directors is intended to resolve the longstanding conflict between the federal mandate to protect threatened and endangered species associated with the Edwards Aquifer and the region’s dependence on the same aquifer as its primary water resource.

 The Texas Legislature established a stakeholder group known as the Edwards Aquifer Recovery Implementation Program (EARIP) Steering Committee in 2007, and assigned it the task of developing the HCP for the EAA board’s consideration.
 The HCP identifies certain conservation measures developed and agreed to by the EARIP group to protect the threatened and endangered species whose only habitats are found in the Edwards Aquifer-fed Comal and San Marcos springs.
 The goal of the HCP is to protect those species from harm during the most severe drought to the extent required by state law (Edwards Aquifer Authority Act) and federal law (Endangered Species Act).